Health Reform Costs, Benefits Explained In NCPA Consumer's Guide

-DALLAS, TX- The first detailed and objective consumer's guide on the impact of the Patient Protection and Affordable Care Act has just been released by the National Center for Policy Analysis (NCPA), titled "What Does Health Care Reform Mean To You?
-A Consumer's Guide"
+The first detailed and objective consumer's guide on the impact of the Patient Protection and Affordable Care Act has just been released by the National Center for Policy Analysis (NCPA), titled, "What Does Health Care Reform Mean To You?
+A Detailed Analysis."

-"The guide does not ignore the benefits of the Affordable Care Act, but it also does not deny the costs," said NCPA President, CEO and Kellye Wright Fellow John C. Goodman.
+"The guide does not ignore the benefits of the Affordable Care Act, but it also does not deny the costs," says John C. Goodman, President, CEO and Kellye Wright Fellow of the NCPA.
 "This is the first unbiased summary of health care reform costs and benefits, and it's a unique resource."

-"The consumer's guide answers questions about the coming changes and costs in Medicare, Medicaid, health insurance, employer coverage, and income tax returns," added Goodman.
+"The consumer's guide answers questions about the coming changes and costs in Medicare, Medicaid, health insurance, employer coverage and income tax returns," says Goodman.

 The research analyzes the costs, benefits and drawbacks of health reform changes, including: